How to Print Screen on Mac

 The problem with the printscreen on Mac function is that the file size you get as the output from method 1 or 3 above is a PNG, which can run up to several MB.
 That's not great for sharing.
 There is a way to change the default file type to JPG, which is smaller, but the method requires running a command line in the Terminal app.
 That's not something most Mac users are comfortable doing.

-How to Use Wondershare Cropro
+- An Introduction to Wondershare Cropro